 After high school, Dr. Hendon attended Western Michigan University then moved to St. Louis to fulfill her dream of becoming a chiropractor.
 She holds a Bachelor's of Science in Human Biology, her Master's in Nutrition and Human Performance, and her Doctorate of Chiropractic all from Logan University.

 Dr. Hendon is a proud Navy wife.
-Her and her husband live in Norfolk with their two huskies.
+Her and her husband live in Norfolk with their son, Archer, and two huskies.

 Dr. Hendon on Channel 3 News